jezpi/pigoda/README.md

 </code>

 ### mqtt_channel
-Ready to use version is available and there's no documentation
+Ready to use/develop version is available and there's no documentation

 Working version available

 ### mqtt_pir

-Wo
+Ready to use/develop version is available

 ### mqtt_rf
-Under development (PoF version already works and stores data into db, however the code needs to be polished a bit)
+Under development (Proof of concept version already works and stores data into db, however the code needs to be polished a bit)

 ## The hardware
 ### pinheader board
+In a directory eagle of github repository there are available boards designs ready to fabricate.
+The width of connections is thick on purpose.
+More information will be available soon.